ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 ### Ethereum UR types

 For Ethereum and other EVM blockchains, the UR types are based on the [[EIP-4527]](https://eips.ethereum.org/EIPS/eip-4527) proposal.
+The EIP still uses a deprecated version of the UR type `crypto-keypath` (#6.304) differing only from the new version `keypath` by its CBOR tag and its UR name.

 - **CDDL for ETH signature request** `eth-sign-request`